-We have developed an online hub to help you make a smooth transition to uni.
-Each week when you log in you will see tips on where to get lecture notes, how to access library materials, managing workload, preparing for exams and much more.
+We've developed an online hub to help you make a smooth transition to uni.
+Each week when you log in, you'll see tips on where to get lecture notes, how to access library materials, managing your workload, preparing for exams and much more.

-Drop in study centres
+Drop-in study centres

-We offer drop-in homework centres for all students where you will find free tutoring and academic support.
+We offer drop-in study centres for first-year students where you'll find free tutoring and academic support.
 If you need assistance with lecture, tutorial or laboratory class content, the tutors in the learning centres can help.
-Many of the tutors are also instructors in first-year units so they have extensive knowledge of the unit, assignments and assessment tasks you need to complete.
-Tutors can also assist with developing study plans, providing tips on study techniques and showing you how to access the range of university support services available.
+Many of them are also instructors in first-year units, so they have extensive knowledge of the unit, assignments and assessment tasks you need to complete.
+Tutors can also assist with developing study plans, provide tips on study techniques, and show you how to access the range of University support services available.